mica-1999/Portfolio/public/css-properties.md

 ```

 ### display: flex
-When you apply display: flex; to a container, its direct child elements automatically become flex items.
+When you apply `display: flex;` to a container, its direct child elements automatically become flex items.
 This allows you to control the positioning, alignment, and spacing of these items with flexbox properties.

+**Example:**
 ```css
 #main div {
   display: flex;